Personal Finance

 Share to Email

-When it comes to discussions on home loans, acronyms such as ARM, DTI, FICO, PITI, and IO seem to pop up in every other sentence.
-Terms like conventional, nonconforming, equity, principal, and amortization are frequently used.
-Products are described as Nonconforming 5/1 ARMs or Conforming 30-year fixed.
-Luckily, you don’t need to be an expert in the vocabulary of the mortgage industry to get a home loan.
+Luckily, you don’t need to be an expert in the mortgage industry vocabulary to get a home loan.
 Simply learning a few of the key products, concepts, and terms can give you an advantage when discussing your options for a loan.

 Is a home loan the same thing as a mortgage?